-Table 52 Network Setting > Broadband > Advanced (continued)
+Table 32 Network Setting > Broadband > Advanced (continued)

 LABEL DESCRIPTION Annex M/J Annex M and Annex J are specified in ITU-T recommendations G.992.3 (ADSL2) and G.992.5 (ADSL2+).
 Annex M and Annex J enhance the capabilities of Annex A and Annex B by increasing the upstream transmission data rate, but slightly reduce the downstream data rates as a trade-off.
 Annex M supports data rates of up to 12 Mbit/s downstream and 3.5 Mbit/s upstream for ADSL2, and up to 24 Mbit/s downstream and 2.5 Mbit/s upstream for ADSL2+.
 Annex J supports data rates of up to 12 Mbit/s downstream and 3.5 Mbit/s upstream for ADSL2, and up to 24 Mbit/s downstream and 3.5 Mbit/s upstream for ADSL2+.
 However, the actual downstream/upstream data rates depend on the distance from the ISP DSLAM to the Zyxel Device and the quality of your telephone line.
 Click the switch to enable the Zyxel Device to use Annex M for Zyxel Device models that use POTS WAN connection, and use Annex J for Zyxel Device models that use ISDN WAN connection.
-VDSL2 VDSL2 (Very High Speed Digital Subscriber Line 2) is the second generation of the VDSL standar (which is currently denoted VDSL1).
+VDSL2 VDSL2 (Very High Speed Digital Subscriber Line 2) is the second generation of the VDSL standard (which is currently denoted VDSL1).
 VDSL2 allows a frequency band of up to 30MHz and transmission rates of up to 100 Mbps in each direction.
 VDSL2 is defined in G.993.2.
-VDSL Profile VDSL2 profiles differ in the width of the frequency band used to transmit the broadband signa Profiles that use a wider frequency band can deliver higher maximum speeds.
-8a, 8b, 8c, 8d, 12a, 12b, 17a, 30a, 35b USO · · Cancel Click Cancel to return to the previous configuration.
+VDSL Profile VDSL2 profiles differ in the width of the frequency band used to transmit the broadband signal.
+Profiles that use a wider frequency band can deliver higher maximum speeds.
+8a, 8b, 8c, 8d, 12a, 12b, 17a, 30a, 35b USO The G.993.2 VDSL standard defines a wide range of profiles that can be used in different VDSL deployment settings, such as in a central office, a street cabinet or a building.
+The Zyxel Device must comply with at least one profile specified in G.993.2. but compliance with more than one profile is allowed.
+Cancel Click Cancel to return to the previous configuration.
 Apply Click Apply to save your changes back to the Zyxel Device.